 Early in the course of rickets, the calcium concentration in the serum decreases.
 After the parathyroid response, the calcium concentration usually returns to the reference range, though phosphorus levels remain low.

-In response to bone resorption, there is compensatory attempt at bone formation.
+In response to bone resorption, there is a compensatory attempt at bone formation.
 Overactive osteoblasts lead to increase in levels of alkaline phosphatase.

 This leads to disruption of the orderly progression of endochondral ossification because the calcification of the matrix becomes deficient.
 Accumulation of proliferated cartilage and osteoid tissue results in a widened, irregular epiphyseal line of radiolucency extending deeply into the metaphysic.